yenpin764/EGL301_Assignment1/README.md

 wardsMenu(hospitalId)

 ```
-Upon selecting a hospital, the wards menu will be display.
+Upon selecting a hospital, the wards menu will be displayed.
 This menu will allow the user to list wards, add ward, delete ward, update ward or return the hospitals menu
 ```

 listWards(hospitalId)